MarkNahabedian/MapMyStuff/README.md

 The floor plan of each facility is rooted in an SVG file.

-Each furnashing that are layed out on the floor plan is deascribed by a record in a JSON file.
+Each furnashing that is layed out on the floor plan is deascribed by a record in a JSON file.
 That record should have these properties:

 <dl>